pyeventsourcing/eventsourcing/README.md

-The `Application` class also has a `log` object which can be used to get all the aggregate events that have been stored across all the aggregates of an application, in the order in which they were stored, as a sequence of event notifications.
+The `Application` class also has a `log` object which can be used to get all the aggregate events that have been stored across all the aggregates of an application.
+The log presents the aggregate events in the order in which they were stored, as a sequence of event notifications.
 Each of the event notifications has an integer ID which increases along the sequence.
 The `log` can be used to propagate the state of the application in a manner that supports deterministic processing of the application state in event-driven systems.

 ```python
 log_section = application.log['1,4']